 6. Not repeating your message

 Sometimes you have to tell your story again and again to get the message through.
-This means you may need to use more than one channel to keep the information going and telling your story in different ways to maximize engagement.
+Repetition in communication is best practice and this means you may need to use more than one channel to keep the information going and telling your story in different ways to maximize engagement.

 Using paper-based communications channels such as memos and printed newsletters really belongs in the past, most of the time.
 Even email has had its day – to cut through the noise and reach more staff with targeted communications you need digital solutions, such as DeskAlerts.